 Set Ready FIlm is FREE and intended to remove barriers to access.

-(Participants can make an optional donation towards room hire.)
+(Participants can make an optional donation towards room hire and refreshments.)

 Please feel free to contact us to discuss making this accessible for you - reasonable adjustments can be made!
 We're also seeking funding for free on-site childcare and transport assistance.